Border reivers

 Notorious raider Walter Scott of Harden's horn, noted in a poem called "The Reiver's Wedding" by Sir Walter Scott.
 It reads in part: "He took a bugle frae his side,/With names carved o'er and o'er,/Full many a chief of meikle pride,/That Border bugle bore."

 Border reivers were raiders along the Anglo-Scottish border.
 They included both English and Scottish people, and they raided the entire border country without regard to their victims' nationality.
 They operated in a culture of legalised raiding and feuding.
 Their heyday was in the last hundred years of their existence, during the time of the House of Stuart in the Kingdom of Scotland and the House of Tudor in the Kingdom of England.

-The lawlessness of the Anglo-Scottish Borderlands in the 16th century is captured in a 1542 description of Tynedale and Redesdale: